The 6 Best Energy Gels for Runners

 Best for: electrolytes and energy

-• some people said it caused stomach upset and reflux, so try it first!
+• Some people said it causes stomach upset and reflux.

 • Price: $2.75 for one

-• Flavors: Four flavors like strawberry banana or chocolate raspberry
+• Flavors: Eight flavors like strawberry lemonade or chocolate peanut butter

 • Carbs per serving: 25 grams